GiladTal07/thermal-comfort/README.md

 - HQ JPEG photo of the space
 - Bicubic-upscaled inferno thermal heatmap (brighter = warmer)

 Claude is prompted as a thermal comfort expert and asked to cover: current comfort level based on PMV/PPD, temperature distribution and hot/cold spots in the heatmap, observations from the photo, and actionable recommendations.
+The analysis is emailed automatically after each reading.

 ## PMV / PPD Reference